-- Support a diverse ecology of transgender organizations.
-The ecology of transgender organizations is uneven and relatively small.
-Only a handful of transgender organizations have annual budgets of more than $500,000.
+- Support a diverse ecology of transgender-ledand transgender-focused organizations.
+The ecology of transgender-led organizations that focus on improving the lives of transgender people is uneven and relatively small.
+Only a handful of such organizations have annual budgets of more than $1 million.
 The organizational infrastructure varies significantly by country, state, and city.
-Some large cities may have several transgender organizations, each addressing a different need (e.g., legal services, criminalization, healthcare), while in many places a single grassroots group is doing its best to address all the needs of trans communities in an entire city, state, region, or country.
+Some large cities may have several transgender-led organizations, each addressing a different need (e.g., legal services, criminalization, healthcare).
+However, in many places, a single grassroots group is doing its best to address all the needs of trans communities in an entire city, state, region, or country.
 Funders have an opportunity to strengthen the ecology of transgender organizations by supporting and strengthening groups of varying types and sizes.
 Transgender communities will benefit from a richer ecology of organizations representing a variety of strategies, issue expertise, budget size, and geographic focus.

 - Build the capacity of grassroots transgender groups working at the local level.
 A growing number of transgender groups are working at the grassroots level to advocate for gender identity rights and to provide services ranging from peer support groups to legal assistance.
-In only its second year, the Trans Justice Funding Project has identified dozens of transgender groups in the U.S.— some incorporated with 501(c)(3) status, while others are informal groups that don’t have nonprofit status.
-These groups are doing invaluable work, though most have no staff and many are new to fundraising and resource development.
-Funders have an opportunity to build capacity of these community assets.
-It is important to note that funders doing capacity-building work may need to adjust measures of success and impact, especially when working with groups that are grassroots, transgender-led and working in hostile or isolated climates.
+The Trans Justice Funding Project has identified dozens of transgender-led groups in the U.S.— some incorporated with 501(c)(3) status, while others are informal groups that don’t have nonprofit status.
+These groups are doing invaluable work, though most have no staff, and many are new to fundraising and resource development.
+Funders have an opportunity to build the capacity of these community assets, particularly those led by Black transgender community members and groups.
+It is important to note that funders doing capacity-building work may need to adjust measures of success and impact, especially when working with groups that are grassroots, transgender-led, and working in hostile or isolated climates.

 - Provide support for increasing transgender cultural competence of mainstream service providers and systems.
 Transgender people often face difficulties accessing a range of services, from healthcare to government assistance, due to lack of awareness and competency in many mainstream service providers and systems.
-Funders have an opportunity to support training programs and partnerships that build the capacity of service providers to effectively serve transgender communities.
+Funders have an opportunity to support training programs and partnerships that build the capacity of service providers to serve transgender communities effectively, including increasing their hiring of transgender staff.
 This is particularly important in rural areas, where people are less likely to have access to trans-specific programs and services.
 30 transformational impact.